SPraet/SW-transformation/README.md

 # SW-transformation
-The SW-transformation is a fast classifier for binary node classification in bipartite graphs ([Stankova et al., 2015](https://repository.uantwerpen.be/docman/irua/07acff/c5909d64.pdf)).
+The SW-transformation is a fast classifier for binary node classification in bipartite graphs ([Stankova et al., 2015]( https://hdl.handle.net/10067/1274850151162165141)).
+Bipartite graphs (or bigraphs), are defined by having two types of nodes such that edges only exist between nodes of the different type (see Fig. 1).
 ![title](https://github.com/SPraet/SW-transformation/blob/master/Bigraph.PNG)
-It combines the weighted-vote Relational Neighbor (wvRN) classifier with an aggregation function that sums the weights of the top nodes.
-The transformation optimally considers for each test instance only the weights of the neighboring top nodes (where xik = 1 in the bigraph adjacency matrix) multiplied by the number of training instances in that column which have a positive label (the positive neighbors of the node).
+The SW-transformation combines the weighted-vote Relational Neighbor (wvRN) classifier with an aggregation function that sums the weights of the top nodes.
+The transformation optimally considers for each test instance only the weights of the neighboring top nodes multiplied by the number of training instances in that column which have a positive label (the positive neighbors of the node).
 The SW-transformation yields very fast run times and allows easy scaling of the method to big data sets of millions of nodes.

 ## Installation
 To build and install on your local machine, download and unzip the repository and run: